Upward-Spiral-Science/the-vat/final_report.md

 - y: KstestResult(statistic=0.061234766392988749, pvalue=0.0)
 - z: KstestResult(statistic=0.070538814918980508, pvalue=0.0)

-We used a likelihood ratio test statistic to determine the optimal number of clusters for a GMM of our feature data.
+We used a likelihood ratio test statistic to test for the number of clusters in a GMM of our feature data.
+The null hypothesis was that there is one mixture component, while the alternative was that there is 17.
+The result of the test indicated a p-value close to zero, meaning that we can strongly reject the null in favor of the alternative.

 <img src="./figures/gmmclusterresult.png" width="300" height="300">